mikaetomura/mikaetomura/README.md

 <details>
   <summary> ΛBOUƬ OUR POПIES </summary>

 DO NOT IN ANY CASE WITHOUT EXCEPTION COPY OR TAKE INSPIRATION OF ANY OF OUR PONIES, IT WILL BE CONSIDERED AS STEALING.
 Unless you are a friend of ours who heavily needs help with ONE part of the pony, we will help you on OUR OWN initiatives.
 Do not ask, you will receive nothing.
 And oh my God, if the pony you copy is one of my OCs, we will bite your head off.
 Not literally, we can't do this through our screen.
-But we'll make sure to make a callout document and make it go public
+But we'll make sure to make a callout document and make it go public.
 </details>